Example: UMich 2021 Dataset Conversion¶

 Step 3: Conversion Script¶

-The conversion uses MATLAB due to native .mat
+The conversion uses MATLAB due to native .mat support:

 function convert_umich_phase_to_parquet()